carlalennon/portfolio-project-3/README.md

         <img src="images/readme-lint-choice.png" alt="No errors in choice.py">
     </details>

+## Deployment

+The deployment procedure is as follows:

+- Create a Heroku account
+- Create a new Heroku app
+- Give the app a name - mine is portfolio-project-carla-lennon
+- Select EU as the region
+- Add the Python buildpack
+- Add the node.js buildpack
+- Select Github repository where the project is stored to deploy from
+- Push up to date project to Github for deployment
+- Complete manual depolyment
+- Open deployed app and test that it's working

 ## Known Issues

 - There are only 3 choices in the first message, when there were originally intended to be 5.